LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - RunDataPanel update to show FileAttachmentForm for results domain file fields
   - AssayWizardModel.prepareFormData to include resultsFiles for import run API post and update progress bar estimate and message
   - uploadAssayRunFiles fix for maxFileSize to not include batchFiles or runFiles as they are unrelated
+  - only shown in assay import UI for LKB at this time

 ### version 3.46.3
 *Released*: 21 May 2024